Latitude horizontal or vertical? Definition & Important Latitudes

 Numbering Latitude

-We measure latitude in the unit degree (o) from the equator to the poles.
+We measure latitude units of degrees (o) from the equator to the poles.
 The Equator is the 0o latitude.
 We draw other parallels of latitudes at an interval of 1o.
 The north pole is 90oN and the south pole is 90oS.
-We mark latitudes in the Northern Hemisphere as 5oN, 10oN, 25oN, 60oN and so on.
-In Southern Hemisphere, we mark them as 5oS, 10oS, 25oS, 60oS and so on.
+We mark latitudes in the Northern Hemisphere as 5oN, 10oN, 25oN, 60oN, and so on.
+In the Southern Hemisphere, we mark them as 5oS, 10oS, 25oS, 60oS, and so on.

 Important Latitudes